wints/documentation/ingredients/sdk_setup/init_session.md

 {% endhighlight %}
 {% endtab %}
 {% tab rare %}
-If you already have an Application class and don't want to extend it from `BranchApp` then create a Branch instance in your Application's `onCreate()` method.
+If you already have an Application class and don\'t want to extend it from `BranchApp` then create a Branch instance in your Application\'s `onCreate()` method.

 {% highlight java %}
 public void onCreate() {